 In modern times of sports trading, sophisticated and advanced trading software is necessary.
-Otherwise competition will always be a step ahead.
+Otherwise, competition will always be a step ahead.
 This software offers chart analysis, instant order placement and greening-up functionality to name just a few of their advantages.
 Before you decide on which software you are going to use in sports trading, make sure you time-trial it.
-Also, do not be afraid to share your credentials with officially approved software vendors but avoid sketchy ones.
+Also, do not be afraid to share your credentials with officially approved software vendors and avoid sketchy ones.

 The following list includes software I have personally tried and used over the years.